 - Any travel zones that mice are likely to use

-If you have mice in your home then you should listen out for noises and keep a diary of these areas.
+If you have mice in your home, you should listen to noises and keep a diary of these areas.
 Mice like to travel around your home through the smallest gaps to avoid capture.

-Use this knowledge to your advantage.
-For instance, if you have mice in your attic, then place the peppermint oil in the gaps between larger areas in your attic.
+Use this knowledge to your advantage and apply peppermint for mice control.
+For instance, if you have mice in your attic, place the peppermint oil in the gaps between larger areas in your attic.
 These are the areas that mice will use to travel.

-If you have noticed small holes in your walls then place some peppermint inside.
+If you notice small holes in your walls, place some peppermint inside.
 This is a perfect area to use peppermint because the smell will be strong enough to deter these rodents.

 Oh, and make sure you seal these holes too!